 At New City, we feel that effective behaviour management is a very high priority.
 In order to deliver the curriculum effectively the environment must be calm and well organised.
 Therefore, we aim for a high standard of behaviour and use a range of strategies to achieve this.
+We also give ownership to our children to verbalise and discuss how they feel through the schools Zones of regulation.
 It is important that staff are very clear about New City's expectations and these expectations are communicated to all children as routine.